datocms/vue-datocms/examples/site-search/README.md

 $ npm run setup
 ```

-This command builds and installs `vue-datocms` in the example pretty much as it would be done in producion: `vue-datocms` is packed and installed as a `.tgz` compressed tarball.
+This command builds and installs `vue-datocms` in the example pretty much as it would be done in production: `vue-datocms` is packed and installed as a `.tgz` compressed tarball.

 Then run: